qut-dmrc/DMRC_Academic_Twitter_Archive_Collector/README.md

          * <b>project_id:</b> name of the relevant Google BigQuery billing project, e.g. 'dmrc-data'.
          * <b>dataset:</b> the name of your intended dataset, e.g. 'winter2022'.
 If it already exists, the data will be appended to the existing dataset; if it does not exist, a new dataset will be created.
       ####
-      4. Add your email address:
+      4. Enter your email address:
          * <b>user_email:</b> your email address, to notify you by email of the search's completion.
       ####
       5. Choose your <b>schema type</b> (DATA, TCAT, TweetQuery), e.g. DATA = True.
 Schema details here(link).